cwendorf/EASI/C-ITNSExamples/Frenda/README.md

 ### Files this Example

+> _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_ does not provide raw data for the Frenda example.
+Therefore, the relevant files are not presented here.

-The following files analyze the example using summary statistics input:
+[**_Frenda-Summary-Example.md_**](./Frenda-Summary-Example.md) combines the following files to describe the analyses using summary statistics input:

 - [**_Frenda-Summary-Syntax.R_**](./Frenda-Summary-Syntax.R)
 - [**_Frenda-Summary-Output.R_**](./Frenda-Summary-Output.R)